Before you get started in beekeeping, there are many decisions you have to make. Here are a few items to consider before getting started.

 Location, Location, Location

 One of the most common questions we get is, "Where do I put my hive?".
 Generally, you want them as far away as people as possible.
 If you're a hobby beekeeper with a small yard, put them in the back corner of the property, preferably next to a 6' tall privacy fence.
-This forces the bees to fly up and over people's heads.
+This forces the bees to fly up and over the heads of pedestrians.

 where to get your bees